Natural Resources and the Environment

 Instructor Certification Requirements:

-Instructors interested in applying should possess a Master’s Degree in one of the environmental science fields (e.g. environmental biology, natural resources, chemistry, earth science, geography, economics) or an equivalent level of experience in education and study in environmental science.
-In addition, all applicants must have at least three years of teaching experience teaching an Environmental Science or similar course before applying.
+The minimum degree requirement for instructors wishing to teach Early College Experience Environmental Science courses is a Master’s Degree in one of the environmental science fields (e.g. environmental biology, natural resources, chemistry, earth science, geography, economics) or Education and experience in education and study in environmental science.